 The best way to practice delivering it fluidly is to present it in front of people.
 Ask family members or teammates to listen to you a couple of times.

 Last but not least, the best way to overcome stage fright is to be mindful of the stakes.
 It’s a great opportunity, so you shouldn’t take it lightly – you should prepare.
 At the same time, even if you don’t make the best of impressions, life will continue and so will your startup.
-Even a failure at this particular pitching session could be productive in the long run.
+Even a failure at this particular event could be productive in the long run.
 If it helps you realize your strengths and weaknesses and sharpen your pitch, then it’s a net positive.

-5. How to pitch on Zoom?
+How to pitch on Zoom

 First, make sure that your technical setup is working as intended.
 Having the best pitch in the world doesn’t mean a lot if your microphone doesn’t work and the other people in the group call can’t hear you properly.
 Test your camera, microphone, internet connection, and your ability to share your screen and navigate your presentation while talking.